 If any user or CRM SIG member has questions to which degree the submitted model complies with the requested terms, suitable action should be discussed as an issue at the CRM SIG.

-How to Propose a new CIDOC CRM Harmonized Extensions
+How to Propose new CIDOC CRM Harmonized Extensions

 When it has identified an area of sufficient agreement and expertise, the CRM SIG may choose as a group to begin the development of a harmonized extension.
-A harmonized extension is an ontological model which is consistent with CRMbase, the other harmonized models and which is maintained the CRM SIG under its own resources.
+A harmonized extension is an ontological model which is consistent with CRMbase, the other harmonized models and which is maintained by the CRM SIG under its own resources.
 The CRM SIG has maintained a list of harmonized models for over a decade and will continue to do so.
 These models are backed by the CRM SIG and their development falls within its remit.

-Adding a new harmonized extension must be agreed by the whole SIG and sufficiently support by the appropriate expertise and data in order to work on the issue.
+Adding a new harmonized extension must be agreed by the whole SIG and sufficiently supported by the appropriate expertise and data in order to work on the issue.
 Moreover, sufficient resources in terms of time and expertise must be ascertained to support the harmonized extension at the SIG level over the long run.

 CIDOC CRM harmonized models may be added to the work of the CIDOC CRM SIG under the following principles.